sumeetchhetri/gatf/README.md

 * Name - the test case name, mandatory (ex, GetUsers)
 * Description - the test case description, optional (ex, Get all the users)
 * Method - the HTTP method, mandatory (ex, GET)
+* Sequence - the work-flow sequence parameter, is an integer parameter execution in the work-flow chain starts from low-high sequence value
+* WorkflowContextParameterMap - the workflow contet gloabl variable map, define key/value pairs of variable name and expected response node heirarchy(xpath values for xml, json path for json), Refer to the [Workflow][5] section below for more details
 * ExQueryPart - extra query parameters, optional (ex, limit=10, this will be appended to the Url, so the Url now becomes /api/users?limit=10)
 * Content - the body/content to be passed in the request, optional
 * Headers - the HTTP headers to be passed in the request, optional (ex, Content-Type: application/json)
 * Secure - whether this request requires a prior authentication API call, optional (ex, true/false)
 * SoapBase - whether this request is a SOAP method call with runtime request generation+transformation, optional (ex, true/false)
 * WsdlKey - the wsdl key name sepcified while passing the wsdl value in the wsdl-location.csv file or the pom.xml configuration for the maven plugin, mandatory when SoapBase=true (ex, UserSoapService), Refer to the [SOAP 1] section below
-* OperationName - the soap method operationName as specified in the wsdl file for that particular service, mandatory when SoapBase=true (ex, getUsers), Refer to the [SOAP] [1] section below
+* OperationName - the soap method operationName as specified in the wsdl file for that particular service, mandatory when SoapBase=true (ex, getUsers), Refer to the [SOAP][1] section below
 * SoapParameterValues - the transformation key/value pairs used while tranforming the runtime generated soap message, Refer to the [SOAP] [1] section below
 * ExpectedResCode - the expected HTTP status code, mandatory (ex, 200)
 * ExpectedResContentType - the expected content type, optional (ex, application/json)